I hear pretty regularly that restaurant operators want to launch their very own restaurant mobile application.

 Can I still build an app anyways?

-Unless you're a Dunkin', McDonald's, or Panera, having your own branded app is not useful to your business or bottom line... even in a world where technology and the nature of restaurant hospitality evolves by the second.
+Unless you're a Dunkin', McDonald's, or Panera, having your own branded app is not useful to your business or bottom line... even in a world where technology and the nature of restaurant hospitality evolve by the second.

 Last week, James Beard Award-winning chef and restaurateur Joanne Chang gave an interview at Toast Kickoff about her experience with hospitality, technology, and the restaurant industry.